bilaltas/CodeKit-Free/README.md

 4. Select the plugin zip file (custom-codes.zip) from your computer then click the Install Now button.
 5. You should see a message stating that the plugin was installed successfully.
 6. Click the Activate Plugin link.

-### New Ideas & Plan for Today ###

-#### New Features:
-- "Serve minified" option
-- Revisions feature (PRO FEATURE!)
-- New Setting: P lay sound when saved!
-- Saving timeout?!
-- Codes by person?
-- Codes by condition!
-(Page, role, etc)
-- New themes

-#### Emmet:
-- New Setting: Activate the emmet!

-#### AutoPrefixer:
-- New Setting: Activate the AutoPrefixer!

-#### Someone else is currently editing!?
-(Heartbeat API?):
-- "Current version is different than the version saved here.
-It might be already edited by someone.
-	- A) Open the newest version
-	- B) Save the current one
-	- C) Show the differences

-#### Responsivity Tool (PRO FEATURE!):
-- Add "Edit SASS/CSS on This Device" buttons
-- Admin Bar Menu: Open this page on responsivity tool (Might be icon?)
-- Night mode

-#### Custom Fonts Feature (PRO FEATURE!):
-- Ability to upload new fonts from the plugin

-#### Revisions Feature (PRO FEATURE!):
-- New Setting: How many revisions should be stored?
-(10)

-#### ALL PRO FEATURES:
-- SASS
-- Emmet
-- AutoPrefixer
-- Responsivity Tool
-- Revisions
-- Custom Fonts
-- Codes by URL/Page

 ### License